51Degrees/documentation/src/upgradingtoV4/upgradingtoV4.md

 If you wish to get started with 51Degrees, check out our pricing page for an overview of all our pricing tiers.
 You can then follow the
 [Configurator guide](@configuratorexplanation) to get started in the cloud or our [on-premise documentation](https://51degrees.com/documentation/index.html).

-Alternatively, get in touch with our [Sales](https://51degrees.com/contact-us) team and mention your use case – we will discuss the best solution for you.
+Alternatively, get in touch with our [Sales](https://51degrees.com/contact-us) team and mention your use case, as we will discuss the best solution for you.